Pharrell Williams: Influences

+Four-count start

+Throughout his career, Williams has been known for his "four-count loops" or "four-count starts" at the start of the beats that he produced, which is considered as a producer signature.
+Williams revealed in a 2019 interview with Vulture that the creation of the four-count loop was unintentional, and the loop was essentially what was left in the song while trying to start a song on the beat instead of using a metronome.

+Fashion and business ventures

 In 2005, Williams partnered with Japanese fashion icon Nigo to create the streetwear brands Billionaire Boys Club and Ice Cream footwear.
 In 2008, Williams co-designed a series of eyewear and jewelry for Louis Vuitton.
 In 2008, Williams founded a non-profit organization called "From One Hand To AnOTHER" (FOHTA).
 In 2009, Williams unveiled a collaborative sculpture with Takashi Murakami at Art Basel, which spoke to the metaphor of value.
 In May 2011, it was announced that Williams would serve as creative director of KarmaloopTV alongside founder and CEO Greg Selkoe and former AMC president Katie McEnroe.

 In May 2012, Williams launched the social media venture I Am Other.
 In August 2013, Williams created a line of sunglasses for fashion brand Moncler called "Moncler Lunettes".
 In 2014, Williams entered a long-term partnership with Adidas.
 His Adidas NMD "Human Race" collection was released on July 23, 2016.
 In February 2014, Williams announced a collaboration between G-Star Raw and his textile company Bionic Yarn called "RAW for the Oceans," a collection of denim made from recycled plastic that is found in the ocean.
 The project was presented at the American Museum of Natural History in New York City.

 In 2014, Williams appeared on a cover designed by French artist Grégoire Guillemin of New York-based men fashion magazine Adon, covering the collaboration.
 Williams released a collection for retail giant Uniqlo in April 2014 entitled "i am OTHER".
 It was created with Nigo, creative director of UT, the company's T-shirt division.
 In 2014, Williams worked on art with Emmanuel Perrotin and a French manufacturer, Domeau & Pérès.
 In June 2014, artist collective Rizzoli published a book by FriendsWithYou, We Are Friends With You, that featured contributions from Williams, Alejandro Jodorowsky, and Peter Doroshenko.
 Williams was the executive producer of the 2015 crime comedy-drama film Dope.